How to sponsor a worker from overseas

 The application for a Sponsor Licence is made online by the employer.

-The employer has to appoint the Authorising Officer who will be responsible for hiring the overseas workers, the Key Contact responsible for communications with the Home Office and a Level 1 user responsible for day-to-day management of the Sponsor Management System.
+The Authorising Officer, who has to be an employee or director of the business, will be responsible for hiring the overseas workers, the Key Contact is responsible for communications with the Home Office and Level 1 user is responsible for day-to-day management of the Sponsor Management System.
+There can be only one Authorising Officer and only one Key Contact, but you can have several Level 1 Users.

 There is a short online application form which asks about the nature of the business, its size and location and the roles of the prospective sponsored employees, and the number of employees you intend to sponsor in the first year.
 The form takes 20-30 minutes to complete.

-Once the application is submitted, the employer has five working days to email the signed submission sheet and supporting documents to the Home Office.
+Once the application is submitted, you will have five working days to email the signed submission sheet and supporting documents to the Home Office.

 Examples of accepted documents may include the VAT registration certificate, a licence for the business premises, HMRC issued documents, employer liability insurance and such like.
-The Home Office has strict requirements regarding authentication of documents that cannot be submitted in the original and failure to follow the authentication requirements may lead to the rejection of the document and refusal of the application.
+The Home Office has strict requirements regarding authentication and the format of documents and you or your representative have to check on this before submitting the papers.

-The difference between a Tier 2 General and a Tier 2 ICT licence
+The difference between a Skilled Worker and an ICT licence

-Tier 2 ICT licence (or Intra-Company Transfer) for employers who wish to transfer senior employees from an overseas branch of the business to the UK based branch or affiliated entity.
-The worker should either have been with the employer for at least 12 months before the transfer or be paid in the UK an annual salary of not less than £73,900.
+ICT licence (previously Tier 2 ICT) is for employers who wish to transfer senior employees from an overseas branch of the business to the UK-based branch or affiliated entity.
+The worker should either have been with the employer for at least 12 months and be paid at least £41,500 annual salary when in the UK or be paid an annual salary of not less than £73,900 if they have not been with the employer for 12 months prior to transfer to the UK.

-This visa may be used for short term assignments or longer periods, normally of up to five years.
-For high earners (with salaries over £150K per year) Tier 2 ICT visa can be issued for up to nine years.
+ICT visa may be used for short term assignments or longer periods, normally of up to five years.
+ICT visa holder is not allowed to spend more than five years in the UK in any six-year period.
+For high earners (with salaries over £150K per year) Tier 2 ICT visa can be issued for up to nine years and the visa holder is restricted to nine years in any 10-year period.

-Tier 2 General licence allows the employer to sponsor a non-British worker whether or not the worker previously worked for the employer.
-The maximum permitted stay in this category is six years.
-However, the worker is entitled to apply for indefinite leave to remain after five years of sponsored employment.
+Unlike ICT licence, Skilled Worker licence allows the employer to sponsor a non-British worker whether or not the worker previously worked for the employer.
+There is no maximum permitted stay in this category.
+The worker is entitled to apply for indefinite leave to remain after five years of sponsored employment in the Skilled Worker route.

 Certificate of sponsorship